-The almoner should be constantly looking out for cases of need or difficulty among the members and their dependants.
+The almoner should be constantly looking out for cases of need or difficulty among the members, their dependants and whenever possible, brethren who have resigned, or have been 'lost'.

-Once it has been established that a need exists, the almoner should discuss the situation with the pastoral care officer for his group.
+Once it has been established that a need exists, the almoner should discuss the situation with the Group Care Officer for his group.